 Overcome lifes limitations

-How to overcome those life limitations.
+How to overcome those self limitations.

-What are self limiting beliefs?
+What are self limitations?

 Our first formed self limiting beliefs are low self esteem and social anxiety, these are realised and framed in early childhood.
 This framing of both beliefs and self limiting beliefs act as a filter and rule book to how we react to the world around us.
 A belief is an assumed truth, our self limiting beliefs protect us from ultimately be judged.
 Fear and threat are the premise of holding such self limitations.